sugurutakahashi-1234/readme-i18n-sentinel/README.md

 ### Line Count Check (`lineCount`)
 **Default: enabled**
-Ensures source and translation files have the same total number of lines.
+Ensures source and translation files have the same total number of lines and section positions.
+When skipped with `--skip-line-count-check`, both line count and section position checks are disabled.

 ## Tips